 Moped (Scooter) Bill of Sale Form

-Mopeds and scooters are similar in many ways.
-In most cases, they have two (2) wheels and have engines that are smaller than a motorcycle.
+Mopeds and scooters have two (2) wheels and engines that are smaller than a motorcycle.
 They are simple to use and provide a way to commute with ease.
+While they are similar, they also have key differences, which are listed in the table below.

 |Engine Size||Speed||Avg.
 MPG||Structure||License Needed?|